CARRA-Arthritis Foundation Small Grant

-- Resubmission Modification, if applicable (Download template: WORD)
+- Resubmission Modifications, if applicable (1 page limit) (Download template: WORD)

 - Resubmission modification is required if the applicant has previous submitted a similar project.
 Applicants should provide an explanation of what has changed from a prior application.
 Examples would include addressing budget differences or weaknesses the reviewers found in an earlier application.

-- Specific Aims (limit 1 page) (Download template: WORD)
+- Specific Aims (1 page limit) (Download template: WORD)

-- Research Plan (limit 3 pages) (Download template: WORD)
+- Research Plan (3 page limit) (Download template: WORD)

 - References (no page limit) (Download template: WORD)

-- Budget Table (limit 1 page) (Download template: WORD)
+- Budget Table (2 page limit) (Download template: WORD)